centerforaisafety/cluster-docs-old/_posts/2023-04-23-cais-cluster-documentation.md

 ## Switching shell such as to ZSH

 Add the following to the end of your `.bashrc` file which shell you'd like to run.
-They are by default installed into `/usr/bin/`
+The different shells are by default installed into `/usr/bin/`

 ```
 # Run zsh